DeveshhTripathi/BridgeLabz_2115000349/README.md

 06/02/2025 Today's Summary

 Inheritance in java : Got learnings about inheritance, how can we extend and implement in classes from parents class to child class and from interface to a class respectively.
 Also resolved different real world problems using different ways such as :
 Single Level Inheritance
  Multilevel Inheritance
  Hierarchical Inheritance
 Some Real World Problems are as follows : (AnimalInheritance1 EmployeeInheritance2 TransportInheritance3 BookInheritance4 SmartDevicesInheritance5 OrderManagementInheritance6 EducationalInheritance7 BankInheritance8 SchoolSystemInheritance9 RestaurantInheritance10 VehicleManagementInheritance11)

+08/02/2025 Todays's Summary

+Abstraction : Got learnings about different ways of abstraction in java via Abstract Keyword and Interfaces.
+Encapsulation : Used private access modifiers for class fields to restrict direct access, used public getter and setter methods to access and modify private fields.
+And using all other concepts  of java and object oriented programing solved peoblems like : (EmployeeAbstraction1 ECommerceAbstraction2 VehicleRentalAbstraction3 BankingSystemAbstraction4 LibraryManagementAbstraction5 OnlineFoodAbstraction6 HospitalManagementAbstraction7 RideHailingAbstraction8)